openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 $ openaps alias show
 ```

-to list all the reports and all the aliases you've set up, respectively.
+to list all the reports and aliases you've set up so far.
 You'll want to ensure that you've set up a report for every argument for every oref0 process and, *more importantly*, that you understand what each report and process does.
-This is an excellent opportunity to make some `openaps report invoke` calls and to `cat` the report files, in order to gain better familiarity with each input and output of the system.
+This is an excellent opportunity to make some `openaps report invoke` calls and to `cat` the report files, in order to gain better familiarity with system inputs and outputs.

-You can also test the full sequence of aliases and the reports which depend on them:
+You can also test the full sequence of aliases and the that which depend on them:

 ```
-$ rm settings/* monitor/* enact/*
+$ rm -f settings/* monitor/* enact/*
 $ openaps gather-profile
 $ openaps monitor-pump
 $ openaps monitor-cgm